heritage-happenings/heritage-happenings.github.io/pages/What-is-the-meaning-of-the-three-roses.md

 "I call architecture frozen music." -: Attributed to Johann Wolfgang von Goethe and Friedrich Schiller

-"Anon, out of the earth a fabric huge Rose, like an exhalation." -: John Milton, Paradise Lost (1667; 1674), Book I, line 710.
+"Anon, out of the earth a fabric huge rose, like an exhalation." -: John Milton, Paradise Lost (1667; 1674), Book I, line 710.

 ## "As designed" and "As built"